-Remember that you may carry over up to \$500 of unused funds from the previous plan year into the next year.
-You'll lose any money in excess of \$500 if you don't use it during the year.
+Remember that you may carry over up to \$550 of unused funds from the previous plan year into the next year.
+You'll lose any money in excess of \$550 if you don't use it during the year.
 You can't receive the unused portion in cash.
 So it's important to estimate your expenses carefully.
-Check out the online calculator at www.conexismarketing.com/ employees/tools/fsa-calculator to estimate your expenses.
+You need to have an enrolled status as of Dec.
+31 to be eligible for carry-over.
+Check out the online calculator to estimate your tax savings: www.discoverybenefits.com/employees/savings-calculators/fsa-tax-savings-calculator